Title of Devroom: Distributions

 Each distribution is responsible for building, testing, and releasing software as well as managing the lifecycle of each application in the collection.
 Additionally, distributions do very important work in ensuring that various versions of upstream software work well together and can co-exist.
 Distributions are also, often responsible, for “de-vendoring” upstream software so that security fixes can be applied more quickly.

 For this year’s distributions devroom, we want to focus on the ways that distribution technologies can be leveraged to allow for easier creation of a multi-verse of artifacts from single source trees.
+This includes the increasing move toward self-contained applications and providing multiple non-parallel installed versions of software.
 We also want to continue to highlight the huge efforts being made in shared environments around Build/Test/Release cycles.
 Hot topics related to the delivery problem as it impacts updates in terms of both size and rollback/reliability are expected to be featured.

 Why does it fit FOSDEM?:

 Far from being just something cared about by “the old guard,” distribution developers and maintainers are widely represented at FOSDEM.
 Many attendees are involved (in one form or another) in the distribution space, and would benefit both as a speaker or in the audience of the devroom.
 Additionally, as the OpenSource community grows, many FOSDEM attendees don’t realize how much of what they rely on is provided by distributions.
 This is not a platform for debate about the merits of distribution A vs B as much as a statement about why picking a distribution remains a critical success factor for many applications.